Sheriff's deputy, 7 others killed in Mississippi shootings

 "Every day, the men and women who wear the badge make some measure of sacrifice to protect and serve their communities.
 Too often, we lose one of our finest.
 I thank the law enforcement agencies involved for their hard work," he said.

-According to the MBI, other agencies involved in the case include the Mississippi Highway Patrol, Bureau of Narcotics, Department of Wildlife, Fisheries and Parks, Pike, Walthall, Franklin, Copiah, Lawrence, Amite counties sheriff's departments, and the Brookhaven Police Department.
+According to the MBI, other agencies involved in the case include the Mississippi Highway Patrol, the Bureau of Narcotics, Pike, Walthall, Franklin, Copiah, Lawrence, Amite counties sheriff's departments, the Brookhaven Police Department and the Department of Wildlife, Fisheries and Parks.